-The modelled output (Figure 15) is a map of predicted probability of presence and density given presence of lesser sandeel records.
+The modelled output (Figure 16) shows a map of predicted probability of lesser sand eel presence and density where sand eels have been recorded as present.
 Areas that were predicted to have a 10% probability of sand eel presence were in the top 5 percentile of densities and considered to represent suitable habitat (Langton et al., 2021).
-The suitable areas were intersected with the MarPAMM MPA management regions and Marine Protected Areas to assess replication and representation in the project area (Langton et al., 2021).
+Suitable sand eel areas intersected with the MarPAMM MPA management regions and MPAs within to assess replication and representation in the project area (Langton, 2021).

-Figure 15.
-The MPAs containing predicted habitat suitable for lesser sandeel (Ammodytes spp.) and confirmed records for each MarPAMM MPA Management region; a) Outer Hebrides, b) ArgyII, c) county Down to County Louth and d) North Coast Ireland to North Channel.
+Figure 16.
+The MPAs containing predicted habitat suitable for lesser sand eel (Ammodytes spp.) and confirmed records for each MarPAMM MPA management region; a) Outer Hebrides, b) Argyll, c) County Down - County Louth and d) North Coast to North Channel (Ireland).
 Pale blue area is the extent of the modelled domain (Langton et al., 2021).